About the AACE Mental Health Film

 Please also note that since the film was produced before Covid-19, social distancing measures did not apply and as such are not adhered to in the film.

-Our Zoom call on mental health and wellbeing in Ambulance Services, held on Thursday 21 May, heard from experts and colleagues who spoke professionally – and personally – about managing your mental health and wellbeing in the context of Covid-19.
+Our Zoom call on mental health and wellbeing in Ambulance Services, held in May 2020, heard from experts and colleagues who spoke professionally – and personally – about managing your mental health and wellbeing in the context of Covid-19.